plucia-mitre/pickled-canary_sandbox/README.md

 This repository contains all aspects of Pickled Canary including:

-- The Ghidra Plugin.
+- The Ghidra plugin
-- The Rust search tool - with Python bindings.
+- The Rust search tool—with Python bindings
-- The Pickled Canary syntax highlighting plugin for VS Code.

 The location and installation instructions for each of these are described in their respective sections below.

+A summary of the top-level directories of this repository follows:

+- `docs/` - directory for the images in this README
+- `example_patterns/` - example Pickled Canary patterns that can be used to find the existence or non-existence of specific CVEs in binaries
+- `ghidra_scripts/` - Ghidra scripts that can be used to run the Pickled Canary compiler and search tools
+- `lib/` - required libraries needed to run the Java portion of Pickled Canary
+- `search/` - source code for the Rust search tool and the Python wrapper around the Rust search tool
+- `src/` - Java source code for the Ghidra plugin containing the pattern compiler and Java search tool

 # Ghidra Plugin

 ## Download

 Download the ZIP file on the Releases page.
-The ZIP file contains Ghidra Extensions for several versions of Ghidra.
+The ZIP file contains Ghidra extensions for several versions of Ghidra.

 ## Install

 Install just like any other Ghidra extension:

 1. Click `File` > `Install Extensions...`.
-1. Click the green plus sign, and choose the Pickled Canary Ghidra Extension for your version of Ghidra.
+1. Click the green plus sign, and choose the Pickled Canary Ghidra extension for your version of Ghidra.
 1. Make sure the checkbox next to the new extension is checked.
 1. Restart Ghidra.

 ## Run

-The Pickled Canary Ghidra Plugin can be run via the [GUI](#gui) or via [Ghidra Scripts](#ghidra-scripts).
+The Pickled Canary Ghidra plugin can be run via the [GUI](#gui) or via [Ghidra scripts](#ghidra-scripts).

 ### GUI

-With the Pickled Canary Ghidra Plugin installed, a `Search` > `Pickled Canary Pattern` menu option is available.
+With the Pickled Canary Ghidra plugin installed, a `Search` > `Pickled Canary Pattern` menu option is available.

-> **Tip:** Selecting a range of instructions in the Listing View before opening
+> **Tip:** Selecting a range of instructions in the listing view before opening
 > the GUI will pre-populate those instructions into the pattern input box.

 ![alt text](docs/PC_GUI.png "Pickled Canary GUI Screenshot")